Wilchelm/offline-speech-to-speech-ai/README.md

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 The full legal text is available in the LICENSE file in this repository.

-### Third-Party Components
+#### Third-Party Components

-This project orchestrates third-party open-source components.
-The NonCommercial restriction applies strictly to this orchestration code.
+This project orchestrates third-party open-source components under their respective permissive licenses.
+The AGPL-3.0 terms apply strictly to the orchestration and control code of this project:

 * **Vosk API & Models:** Apache 2.0 License
 * **llama-cpp-python:** MIT License
 * **Piper TTS (Amy Voice):** MIT License
 * **PyAudio:** MIT License

+#### Disclaimer of Warranty

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---